Category Archives: Colorado

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly checked, or an item that is being separated, will certainly need a study to situate the new edges and great deal lines in Colorado, which should be permanently marked so they will certainly never come to be lost.
+Land that has actually never ever been exactly surveyed, or an item that is being split, will certainly call for a study to find the brand-new edges and also whole lot lines in Colorado, which ought to be completely noted so they will never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.